 We can ensure all Aotearoa New Zealand law graduates are well prepared for these new expectations in society and within the practice of law.

-Phase 2 involves a 13 month wide consultation with Māori, law schools, academics, tauira and the legal profession on how this shift might be done, including the challenges and the opportunities of such a change to legal education.
+Our Phase Two 2021 report involved a 13 month wide consultation with Māori, law schools, academics, tauira and the legal profession on how this shift might be done, including the challenges and the opportunities of such a change to legal education.
 Part 1 – Survey results has been published.
 Part 2 – Interviews will be published in 2022.

 (Raukawa, Ngāti Ranginui)